CenturyLinkCloud/PublicKB/Release Notes/2015-12-15-cloud-platform-release-notes.md

 * __NEW - Managed Pivotal Cloud Foundry Beta Launch.__ Many enterprises are building cloud native applications with Cloud Foundry.
 With this [new managed service](https://www.ctl.io/managed-services/pivotal-cloud-foundry/), the experts at CenturyLink will administer and maintain important elements of Cloud Foundry clusters running on CenturyLink Cloud.
 To request an invitation to the beta program, send an email to [help@ctl.io](mailto:help@ctl.io).

 ![Cloud Foundry AppManager](../images/2015-12-15_managedpcf.png)

-* __NEW - Load Balancer as a Service Beta Launch [TENTATIVE] .__ This new shared load balancer service expands the features available to [our current production service](https://www.ctl.io/load-balancing/).
-New capabilities include TCP load balancing, support for load balancing on any port, and configurable health checks.
-The beta is available via API only.
-To request an invitation to the beta program, send an email to [help@ctl.io](mailto:help@ctl.io) or visit the [product page](https://www.ctl.io/load-balancing/).

 * __MySQL DBaaS Notification Subscription.__ Beta users can now select to receive email notifications when CPU or Storage exceed defined thresholds.
 This can be done at the time of provisioning; notifications can also be added or changed from within the details page your subscription.